Alexandre-Georges/meteorLoadTester/README.md

 ## Scenario configuration
  In utils/config.js multiple properties can be defined, let's take a quick look to them :

-* config.url : URL of your server, if you use Meteor defaults you do not need to change it
+* config.serverUrl : URL of your server, if you use Meteor defaults you do not need to change it
+* config.httpUrl : you may want to use a specific URL to reach your server
+* config.ddpUrl : URL used for websocket requests
 * config.timeout : we wait for a server response during this time, once the timeout is reached we flag the call as timeout
 * config.ddpVersion : Meteor uses a custom 'protocol' called DDP, the version sometimes changes
 * config.resultsDirectory : where result files should be stored